Iran fires missile at mock aircraft carrier amid US tensions

 It remains unclear when or if the Nimitz will pass through the Strait of Hormuz or not during its time in the Mideast.
 The USS Abraham Lincoln, deployed last year as tensions initially spiked, spent months in the Arabian Sea before heading through the strait.
 The Eisenhower came through the strait early last week.

 The U.S. Navy’s Bahrain-based 5th Fleet did not immediately respond to a request for comment.
-However, on Monday a spokeswoman said the Navy remains “confident in our naval forces’ ability to defend themselves against any maritime threat” after satellite photos showed the fake carrier being moved into place.
+However, a spokeswoman said on Monday the Navy remains “confident in our naval forces’ ability to defend themselves against any maritime threat” after satellite photos showed the fake carrier being moved into place.

 “We cannot speak to what Iran hopes to gain by building this mockup, or what tactical value they would hope to gain by using such a mock-up in a training or exercise scenario,” Cmdr.
 Rebecca Rebarich told The Associated Press then.
 “We do not seek conflict, but remain ready to defend U.S. forces and interests from maritime threats in the region.”

+Gambrell reported from Dubai, United Arab Emirates.
 Associated Press journalist Mohammad Nasiri in Tehran, Iran, contributed to this report.